 There are many myths and erroneous assumptions about how corporations manage their community investments.
-The first myth (and probably the most important one to dispel) is the notion of corporate philanthropy – that corporations are philanthropic entities that share human goals and ideals.
-The faster we dispel that myth, the sooner we will understand the true essence of corporate community investment.
+The first myth (and probably the most important one to dispel) is the notion of corporate philanthropy – that corporations are entities that share human goals and ideals and are thus somehow capable of philanthropy.
+The faster we dispel this myth, the sooner we will understand the true essence of corporate community investment.

 In saying so, I am not making a value judgement about corporations, especially large multi-layered corporations.
 Corporations play a very important role in Western democracy and capitalism.
 But a corporation is not a living, breathing entity.
 It cannot be good, any more than it can be evil.
 Its stakeholders (management, customers, employees, shareholders) all play key roles in shaping corporate actions but it is important to remind ourselves that corporations cannot have feelings.
 Thus, their giving cannot be motivated by genuine philanthropy.

 We use many terms to discuss corporate giving.
 Most of this terminology fails to accurately describe how corporations make social investments.
 Corporate philanthropy (too paradoxical), corporate social responsibility (too broad), community affairs (too vague) are all laden with shortcomings.
 For the purpose of this article (and future articles in this series), I will use the term “community investment” to describe corporate giving.
 It is a clear and relatively straightforward, and I’m not sure there is a better one.